 The home of the Weatherhead School of Management is the Frank Gehry-designed Peter B. Lewis Building.
 The Lewis Building reflects the spirit of Weatherhead’s innovative approach and clearly places Weatherhead in the vanguard of business education.
 It redefines the way a business school should look, just as Weatherhead redefines the way management education should be taught.
+Learn about the origin of our architectual landmark building through an online tour.

 About Peter B. Lewis